maartenba/maartenba.github.io/_posts/2017-04-24-making-string-validation-faster-no-regular-expressions.markdown

 * Candidate 1, `Regex.IsMatch` (not using `RegexOptions.Compiled`) is clearly slowest.
 We expected this but still wanted to try.
 * The baseline, `Regex.IsMatch` (using `RegexOptions.Compiled`) isn't significantly faster.
 It is faster, but the improvement is not spectacular.
-* Candidate 2, using an instance, only takes 60% of the time our baseline takes.
+* Candidate 2, using an instance, only takes (roughly) 65% of the time our baseline takes.
 That's significantly faster, and would be a good improvement in our codebase.
 * Candidate 3, using a regular expression compiled into an external assembly, is only *slightly* faster than candidate 2.
 The difference could be in the startup time (where candidate 2 still has to be compiled at runtime), but we did not measure.
-* Candidate 4, our custom code, seems to outperform all others.
-Our focused piece of code runs in 17% of the time the baseline took to run.
+* Candidate 4, our custom code is fast!
+Our focused piece of code runs in 21% of the time the baseline took to run.
 That's a massive improvement!
+* Candidate 5, our custom code that checks just ASCII characters, seems to outperform all others.
+It runs in 6% of the time the baseline took to run.
+Nice!

 Based on these result, our custom validation logic was added into production code and proved much, much faster!